openstack/openstack-manuals/doc/config-reference/source/tables/nova-DEFAULT.rst

        This configuration specifies ratio for CoreFilter which can be set per compute node.
 For AggregateCoreFilter, it will fall back to this configuration value if no per-aggregate setting is found.

-       NOTE: This can be set per-compute, or if set to 0.0, the value set on the scheduler node(s) or compute node(s) will be used and defaulted to 16.0'.
+       NOTE: This can be set per-compute, or if set to 0.0, the value set on the scheduler node(s) or compute node(s) will be used and defaulted to 16.0.

+       NOTE: As of the 16.0.0 Pike release, this configuration option is ignored for the ironic.IronicDriver compute driver and is hardcoded to 1.0.

        Possible values: